Political violence in Turkey (1976–1980)

-Political violence in Turkey became a serious problem in the late 1970s and was even described as a "low-level war".
-The death squads of Turkish right-wing ultranationalist groups, sometimes allied with the state, against the resistance of the left-wing opposition inflicted some 5,000 casualties.
+Political violence in Turkey became a serious problem in the late 1970s and was even described as a "low-level civil war".
+The death squads of Turkish right-wing ultranationalist groups, sometimes allied with the state, inflicted around 5,000 casualties with the motivation of acting against the resistance of the left-wing opposition.
 Most of the victims were left-wingers.
-The level of violence lessened for a while after the 1980 Turkish coup d'état until the Kurdish-Turkish conflict erupted in 1984.
+The level of illegal violence lessened for a while after the 1980 Turkish coup d'état, and was later overshadowed by the PKK insurgency in 1984 and the revival of the Maoist insurgency.